I beg to move,

 “That this House welcomes the positive contribution made to the health of the nation by the NHS homeopathic hospitals; notes that some six million people use complementary treatments each year; believes that complementary medicine has the potential to offer clinically-effective and cost-effective solutions to common health problems faced by NHS patients”.

-In subsequent Parliaments, other motions were put down, and there was a change in approach—not by members of the public, but by a tiny, vociferous anti group outside the House, which launched attacks on Members who signed the motion.
+In subsequent Parliaments, other motions were tabled, and there was a change in approach—not by members of the public, but by a tiny, vociferous anti group outside the House, which launched attacks on Members who signed the motion.
 I took that to the Speaker as a breach of privilege.
 There was a motion backing homeopathy in—

 Order.
 I have been listening carefully to the hon.
 Gentleman; he has referred his remarks back to the impact on the NHS of leaving the EU, but I think he is drifting a little.
 Does he think he could bring those remarks back to the subject before us?